BetProtocol (BEPRO) Tops 24-Hour Trading Volume of $179,662.00

-BetProtocol (BEPRO) traded flat against the U.S. dollar during the twenty-four hour period ending at 20:00 PM Eastern on March 18th.
-One BetProtocol token can currently be purchased for about $0.0007 or 0.00000002 BTC on popular exchanges.
-Over the last seven days, BetProtocol has traded flat against the U.S. dollar.
+BetProtocol (BEPRO) traded flat against the U.S. dollar during the twenty-four hour period ending at 12:00 PM Eastern on March 22nd.
+One BetProtocol token can currently be purchased for about $0.0007 or 0.00000002 BTC on cryptocurrency exchanges.
 BetProtocol has a market cap of $1.23 million and $179,662.00 worth of BetProtocol was traded on exchanges in the last 24 hours.
+During the last seven days, BetProtocol has traded flat against the U.S. dollar.

 - Crypto.com Coin (CRO) traded up 5% against the dollar and now trades at $0.41 or 0.00001075 BTC.